-A lot has been said about the subject of email marketing, and numerous tips, tricks and techniques have been discoursed throughout the Internet on blogs, forums, and by web marketing companies.
-But more often than not, the subject matter focuses on the content of the email, and fails to address a critical factor that may render your entire email marketing campaign ineffective, no matter how outstanding the content of your emails might be.
+A lot has been said about the subject of email marketing, and numerous tips, tricks, and techniques have discoursed throughout the Internet on blogs, forums, and web marketing companies.
+But more often than not, the subject matter focuses on the content of the email and fails to address a critical factor that may render your entire email marketing campaign ineffective, no matter how outstanding the content of your emails might be.

 Step One to Better Email Marketing: Write an Effective Subject Line

 Pay close attention to this step.
 A compelling subject line is often the decisive factor regarding whether your email is viewed or simply deleted.
 Depending upon the subject of your email and your intended target market, there are different approaches to creating effective subject lines in your email marketing campaign.